 1. There is an element of separateness [in a caste or from another caste].

-3. There is the peril of an ending as a barricade [to a group, time, or place] that may portend or embody apocalypse [whether in the world or entirely in oneself].
+3. There is a peril of an ending as a barricade [to a group, a time, or a place] as a portent of an apocalypse [in the external world or even just within oneself].